s2n-cnit/nfvcl-ng/README.md

 #### Using Screen
 Once configuration is done you can run the NFVCL in the background using **screen**.
-> :warning: It may be necessary to use the absolute path '/home/ubuntu/.local/bin/poetry' for running the NFVCL.
+> :warning: It may be necessary to use the absolute path '/home/ubuntu/.local/bin/uv' for running the NFVCL.
 ```
 screen -S nfvcl
-poetry run python src/nfvcl_rest/__main__.py
+uv run python -m nfvcl_rest
 ```
 > :warning: To detach from screen press **CTRL+a** then **d**.
 > To resume the screen run `screen -r nfvcl`.